notnullgames/gamejam-raylib-9yr/README.md

 This template has been created to be used with raylib (www.raylib.com) and it's licensed under an unmodified zlib/libpng license.

+I am not sure this template actually works.

 _Copyright (c) 2022 Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))_

 -----------------------------------